-This all amounts to security gaps including time-consuming configuration needs, high alert volumes, false positives that drown out real alerts, and high storage and staffing requirements to manage and prioritize it all.
-A reliance on easily evaded rule-based detectors adds further security holes.
+This all amounts to a long list of SIEM logging limitations leading to including time-consuming configuration needs, high alert volumes, false positives that drown out real alerts, and high storage and staffing requirements to manage and prioritize it all.
+A reliance on easily evaded rule-based detectors adds further security gaps.

 SIEM Applied to Shared Responsibility

 Under the shared responsibility model, organizations are responsible for securing anything they store and manage in the cloud, from databases to application software and operating systems, while the cloud provider secures the cloud itself.
 Just like renting office space, a landlord might offer building-wide security systems, but a tenant is still responsible for locking office doors and windows to protect what's inside.